lowRISC/opentitan/doc/ug/dv_methodology/index.md

 ### Code Coverage

 Commercial simulators typically provide a way to extract coverage statistics from our regressions.
-Tools automatically analyze the design to extract key structures such as lines, branches, FSMs, conditions, and IO toggle and provide them as different metrics to measure coverage against (to what extent is our stimulus through constrained random tests covering these structures).
+Tools automatically analyze the design to extract key structures such as lines, branches, FSMs, conditions, and IO toggle, and provide them as different coverage metrics as follows:
-These metrics are explained briefly below:

-* **Line Coverage**: This metric measures which lines of SystemVerilog RTL code were executed during the simulation.
+* **Line Coverage** measures which lines of SystemVerilog RTL code were executed during the simulation.
   This is probably the most intuitive metric to use.
   Note that `assign` statements are always listed as covered using this metric.
-* **Toggle Coverage**: This metric measures every logic bit to see if it transitions from 1 &rarr; 0 and 0 &rarr; 1.
+* **Toggle Coverage** measures every logic bit to see if it transitions from 1 &rarr; 0 and 0 &rarr; 1.
   It is very difficult, and not particularly useful to achieve 100% toggle coverage across a design.
   Instead, we focus on closing toggle coverage only on the IO ports of the DUT and IO ports of pre-verified IPs within the DUT.
-* **FSM state Coverage**: This metric measures which finite state machine states were executed during a simulation.
+* **FSM state Coverage** measures which finite state machine states were executed during a simulation.
-* **FSM transition Coverage**: This metric measures which arcs were simulated for each finite state machine in the design.
+* **FSM transition Coverage** measures which arcs were traversed for each finite state machine in the design.
-* **Conditional Coverage**: This metric tracks all combinations of conditional expressions simulated.
+* **Conditional Coverage** tracks all combinations of conditional expressions simulated.
-* **Branch Coverage**: This metric is similar to line coverage, but not quite the same.
+* **Branch Coverage** is similar to line coverage, but not quite the same.
   It tracks the flow of simulation (e.g. if/else blocks) as well as conditional expressions.
-  Note that un-hit FSM state/transition coverage almost always shows up as un-hit branch coverage as well.
+  Note that FSM states and transitions not covered almost always shows up as branches not covered as well.

 Code coverage is sometimes referred to as implicit coverage as it is generated based on the code and takes no additional effort to implement.